 NAEYC accreditation and Keystone Start 4 ratings put CDC in select company: less than 3 percent of Pennsylvania's 8,500 regulated providers have achieved both of these marks of excellence.

-Four CDC centers (Oil City, Franklin, Hasson Heights and Cranberry) are accredited by the National Association for the Education of Young Children (NAEYC).
+Five CDC centers (Oil City, Franklin, Franklin School-Age, Hasson Heights and Cranberry) are accredited by the National Association for the Education of Young Children (NAEYC).

 Each five-year accreditation recognizes that a CDC facility is meeting NAEYC's 10 early childhood programs standards, which are intended to maximize the quality of care and education that a child receives.

 9 centers in Venango and Crawford Counties have Star 4 ratings from Pennsylvania’s Keystone STARS educational quality improvement initiative.
 Star 4 -- Keystone STARS' highest rating -- is based on compliance with health and safety requirements, early childhood learning standards, staff education criteria and other quality measures.